Hafsa-34/Portfolio/README.md

 👋 Hi!
-This is Hafsa Sarfraz
+This is Hafsa Sarfraz.
 🎓 I am currently a student pursuing a Bachelor of Computer Science degree at the University of Management and Technology.

 💡 Throughout my studies, I’ve gained hands-on knowledge and skills in: